 Either you are hungry, uncomfortable, scared, envious, or in love.
 Sometimes you are just bored and want to change because you can.

-Chip and Lori want to live simple and live free.
+Chip and Lori want to live simple and live free as far from civilization as they can get.

 ” It’s an experiment, ” Chip says, and, thankfully, his wife is going along with it.
 Moving in a different direction than your spouse is like trying to row a boat with oars going in opposite directions.

-Sitting around a campfire at night, under more stars than we can see, the place oddly feels like home, even if the wind whips up and the cold sneaks in under my bedroll and makes me wake up in the middle of the night.
+Sitting around a campfire at night, under more stars than we can see, their new experiment oddly feels like home, even if the wind whips up and the cold sneaks in under my bedroll and makes me wake up in the middle of the night.

-Nowhere is most often a remote, uninteresting, nondescript place, a place having no prospect of progress or success, obscure, miles from anything or anyone.
+Nowhere is often a remote, uninteresting, nondescript place, a place having no prospect of progress or success, obscure, miles from anything or anyone.

-Nowhere is a place no one else wants to be, a place that offers no comfort, no wealth, no value.
+Nowhere is often a place no one else wants to be, a place that offers no comfort, no wealth, no value.

-Nowhere, however, can be a place to gain privacy, a place to begin new, a place to build what you now see that you didn’t see before.
+Nowhere, however, can also be a place to gain privacy, a place to begin new, a place to build what you now see that you didn’t see before.

 Pioneers struck out to find value in the nowhere reaches of the old west.
 Astronauts went into the nowhere of space looking for new worlds.
 Explorers in the sixteenth century ventured into nowhere to find profit.

-Chip, wife Lori, son Bowen, and Scott are striking out for Nowhere, Arizona.
+Chip, wife Lori, son Bowen, and Scott are striking out today for our Nowhere, Arizona.

 There won’t be a town here, but, by the time we are done, this trip, there will be the start of a storage shed for Chip and Lori’s stuff.
 Their homestead is still further down time’s road.

 When you come to Nowhere, you don’t want to come with Nothing and you want to leave Something behind.

 This is how it must have felt to the pioneers on wagon trains headed west after the American Civil War, a shared tragedy, like slavery, that some Americans still haven’t worked their way through.